OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

 1. Update the **App** component to leverage the methods you added to the `ExcelTableUtil` class.
     1. Locate and open the **src/components/App.tsx** file.
-    1. Locate and update the `refreshSymbol()` method in the `App` class to refresh specifying symbol in the Excel table
+    1. Locate and update the `refreshSymbol()` method in the `App` class to specify a symbol to refresh in the Excel table.

         ```typescript
         // Refresh symbol